vinaz2/final-project-ML/README.md

 (Running it might take a bit of time for the drop-drag pops up, thanks for the patience~~~)

-4. find a picture of single cat/dog/snake you like from internet to input;
+4. find a picture of single cat/dog/snake you like from internet to input; in addition, you can also play with the vague images examples I provide in the repo.

 5. pygame got started.